MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

 - In-place installation: The Feature content is allocated in RAM.
 - Custom installation: The Feature content is copied to any byte-addressable memory, including ROM.

 Installation kinds are not exclusive.
-It is possible to link a Feature using In-place installation and an other one using Custom installation.
+It is possible to link a Feature using In-place installation and another one using Custom installation.
 In all cases, a certain amount of RAM is required:

 - Metadata is allocated in the Java heap,